FahadMKhan/BoardgameListingWebApp/PHASE-4/Monitoring.md

      - This command installs Grafana from the downloaded package.

 2. **Start Grafana:**
-   - Ensure you are out of the directories and at the main VM prompt, e.g., `ubuntu@ip-10.1.1.1:`.

    - Run the following command to start Grafana:
      ```bash
      sudo /bin/systemctl start grafana-server
      ```
 You have now successfully set up monitoring on your VM with Prometheus and Grafana.